algosup/2022-2023-project-1-smart-signage-Project-4-group/Documents/Technical-Specifications.md

 ## 3.1.
 What will we use:

 Here is listed all the software, hardware, and IDE that are use or were used during the creation of the device.
+We will also explain what each of them are used for.

 ### 3.1.1.
 Electronic components: